Homemade Candied Orange Peel (Old Fashioned Recipe)

 A side on photograph of a plate of vibrant candied orange peel

-1. Peel the orange from top to bottom.
 Peel the oranges from top to bottom in straight strips, rather than around the orange in a circular fashion.

-2. Remove any excess white pith.
 We use a peeler rather than a knife to reduce the amount of pith attached to the orange peel strips, since the pith has a bitter taste to it.
 If you get excess pith on any of your pieces of peel, trim it off with a knife.

-3. Always boil the peel twice.
 In this recipe you boil the peel twice – the first time you boil the peel in water, drain and then rinse it to remove any excess bitterness.
 The second time you boil the peel in sugar and water to give it sweetness.
 It’s important not to skip the first boil – this is an important step to remove bitterness.

-4. Use a flat, rimmed tray or dish to toss the peel in sugar.
 Don’t be tempted to add the peel and sugar to a lidded tub and shake it to coat, this can cause the sugar to clump.
 Instead spread the peel out on a tray with a rim (or a large baking dish), sprinkle over the sugar and toss lightly to coat.

-5. Leave the peel to dry.
 It’s important to let the peel dry for 24-48 hours before adding it to an airtight container and storing it (you can enjoy the peel before that time, you don’t have to refrain from eating it!).

 Large oranges.
 Try to find organic, unwaxed oranges for the best results.
 Navel oranges tend to work well.